WeatherLab/fsodoc/source/helpers/filesystem_helper.rst

 		then the directory containing it must be writable.

 	.. note:: The path is relative to your main site index.php file, NOT your controller or view files.
-CodeIgniter uses a front controller so paths are always relative to the main site index.
+FSO uses a front controller so paths are always relative to the main site index.

 	.. note:: This function acquires an exclusive lock on the file while writing to it.